 Three years back, two major multi-national film studios -- Disney India and Fox Star Studios (FSS) -- found themselves in a super slump at the Bollywood box office.
-Both had a bad run at the movies with films like Bombay Velvet and Tamasha failing to make an impact, despite a commendable cast and director.
+Both had a bad run at the movies with films like Tamasha failing to make an impact, despite a commendable cast and director.
 As a result, Disney India decided to take a step back from Bollywood.

 For the second studio, FSS, 2015 was an exceptionally bad year with just one of the seven releases making an impact at the box office.
 However, instead of calling it quits, FSS decided to take a step back, re-evaluate its strategy, and start anew.
 Three years on, the new strategy seems to be paying off.